 The Hazard Analysis Critical Control Point principles should be standardized to provide uniformity in training and in applying the HACCP system by industry and government.
 Each food establishment needs to develop their own HACCP system and tailor it to the industry's individual product, processing and distribution conditions.

 In order to assure food safety, properly designed HACCP systems must consider biological, chemical and physical hazards.
 For a successful HACCP program to be properly implemented, management must be committed to a HACCP approach.
 A commitment by management will indicate an awareness of the benefits and costs of HACCP and include education and training of employees.
 Benefits, in addition to enhanced assurance of food safety, are better use of resources and timely response to problems.

 Before developing and implementing an effective HACCP plan, a few preliminary tasks need to be established.
 These include:

 An effective HACCP system is built on a solid foundation of prerequisite programs.
 These programs provide the basic environment and operating conditions that are necessary for the production of safe, wholesome food.
-Many of the conditions and practices are specified in federal, state and local regulations and guidelines.
+Many of the conditions and practices are specified in federal and provincial regulations and guidelines.
 All prerequisite programs should be documented and regularly audited, and are established and maintained separately from the HACCP plan.